 An ancient Roman town situated only 1 hour from Central London by train, St Albans is a unique Cathedral city full of medieval architecture and Roman ruins.
 A traditional street market takes place every Wednesday and Saturday in St Peters Street.

-Winchester, the ancient capital of the Wessex kingdom makes for a lovely day trip from London with its medieval streets, impressive cathedral and historic Great Hall.
+Visit some of the sites associated with the legends of King Arthur, including Glastonbury Tor and Winchester, the ancient capital of the Wessex kingdom which makes for a lovely day trip from London with its medieval streets, impressive cathedral and historic Great Hall.